Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, Werribee South's median income among taxpayers is $50,789.
-The average income in the suburb is $62,978.
-Nationally, the median income is higher at $64,180 with an average of $87,212.
-In Greater Melbourne, the median income is $57,688 and the average is $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Werribee South would be approximately $54,979 (median) and $68,174 (average) as of September 2025.
-According to Census 2021 income data, personal income ranks at the 60th percentile ($857 weekly), while household income sits at the 41st percentile.
-In Werribee South, 32.2% of individuals earn between $1,500 and $2,999, reflecting a pattern seen in regional areas where 32.8% fall within this earnings band.
+As per AreaSearch's latest postcode level ATO data released on 30 June 2023 for financial year 2023, the suburb of Werribee South's median income among taxpayers is $50,789.
+The average income in this period was $62,978.
+This is lower than the national average.
+In Greater Melbourne, the median income was $57,688 and the average was $75,164 during the same period.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Werribee South's median income would be approximately $54,979 and the average would be around $68,174 as of September 2025.
+According to Census 2021 income data, personal income ranks at the 60th percentile with a weekly income of $857, while household income sits at the 41st percentile.
+In terms of income distribution, 32.2% of individuals in Werribee South earn between $1,500 and $2,999, which is similar to the pattern seen at regional levels where 32.8% fall within this range.
 After housing expenses, 85.0% of income remains for other expenses.
-The suburb's SEIFA income ranking places it in the 5th decile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income